madpiano/2019-432/slides/class04/README.md

 and... more to come.

-Not familiar with Mark Twain's Contributions to Statistics Humor?
+Not familiar with Mark Twain's Statistics Humor?
 Visit [Lies, damned lies and statistics](https://en.wikipedia.org/wiki/Lies,_damned_lies,_and_statistics) at Wikipedia.